A LITTLE BIT ABOUT ME

 When I’m Not Behind the Camera

-Sundays is for family time at my parents’ house: barefoot walks around their land, shooting hoops in their driveway, and picking out a movie to watch together after dinner.
-In the warmer months, I’m swimming in a lake, thrifting for treasures, tanning on my rooftop, going on downtown walks, or dining at my favorite Omaha gem, La Buvette, with friends.
+Sundays is for family time at my parents’ house, walks around their land, playing knockout in the driveway, or picking out a movie to watch together after dinner.
+In the warmer months, I’m swimming in a lake, thrifting for treasures, tanning on my rooftop, going on downtown walks, or playing pickle ball with my friends.

 A young woman with curly brown hair wearing a green sweatshirt, layered necklaces, and a pearl necklace, looking to her right against a plain background.